[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 What does Terraform force unlock do?

-When you’re working with Terraform in a team or in a shared environment, it’s possible for multiple users or processes to attempt to modify the same state file simultaneously, and therefore a risk of conflicting changes.
+When you’re working with Terraform in a team or shared environment, multiple users or processes can attempt to modify the same state file simultaneously, which can lead to conflicting changes.
 To prevent conflicts and potential corruption of the state file, Terraform employs a locking mechanism.
 Without a lock, concurrent modifications could result in inconsistencies or race conditions, leading to incorrect provisioning or updates.
 By enforcing exclusive access, Terraform ensures that each modification is applied atomically.

 Terraform’s force-unlock command is used to manually unlock a Terraform state that has been locked by another process.
-It allows you to release the lock manually, disregarding the state of the locking system.
+It allows you to release the lock manually regardless of the locking system’s state.

 The syntax of the terraform force-unlock is as follows: